Last Updated on by

-Unfortunately, the Kelty Redwing 50 is not a waterproof pack.
+Unfortunately, there is not enough room in the main compartment for a hydration bladder to expand, thus Kelty Pack is not waterproof.
 Without a rain cover, your gear is bound to get wet in rougher conditions.
 Luckily, there is an available rain cover that is compatible with the pack, but it must be purchased separately.
 It really depends on what the desired use for the pack is.

 If it is being used as just a casual travel/hiking backpack, you probably don’t need the rain cover.
 However, for more extensive trips, it is highly recommended.

 Overall, the Kelty Redwing 50 is a comfortable backpack that is highly adjustable.
-It has padded shoulder straps and hip belt, which keeps the pack from digging into your skin.
-Additionally, it has some excellent load stabilizing compression straps and great airflow behind the back making this pack great for hiking and climbing trips.
+It has padded shoulder straps and a hip belt, which keeps the pack from digging into your skin.
+Additionally, it has some excellent load lifter stabilizing compression straps, hex mesh back panel, and great airflow behind the back making this pack great for hiking and climbing trips.

 The issues with the Kelty Redwing 50’s comfort begins with the adjustable features.
 The single aluminum stay can dig into the back if not adjusted properly and it can be tricky to find the right curvature if the frame isn’t right for you depending on your torso length.

 The hip belt comes in different sizes as well, so be sure to make sure it’s the right fit before purchase.
 If it’s not, they should be available in smaller or larger sizes, but options are limited.